jasoneriksen/serverless-thing/README.md

 #Serverless Thing
 (a working title)

-The end goal is a script that deploys an app to AWS and runs without the use of a needy virtual server.
+The end goal is a script that deploys an app to AWS that runs without the use of a needy virtual server.

 ##Summary